monoclex/opengl-tilemap/README.md

 This is an impementation of an OpenGL tilemap as a single quad.
 The code is lovingly documented, so you should be able to figure out what it's doing.
+In fact, the entire point of this is entirely to hold the code.
+This readme is less important than the code, go read it!

 There is a [brief but accompanying blog post here][blog]